Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/en_Hammerwatch.md

 Items that can't be picked up can be walked on to notify the server that you have found the item.
 This prevents you from having to damage yourself or use a skill in order to collect the check and potentially get hint points!

+## What are bronze keyrings?

+Bronze keyrings are a custom item created for the Castle Hammerwatch campaign.
+Because there are so many bronze keys (over 100!) the purpose of keyrings is to make receiving bronze keys feel more meaningful.
+This also prevents progression balancing from frontloading all other worlds with progression items because the Castle world needs so many right off the bat!